 Normally, patients inject glucagon to raise blood sugar levels, but the process requires them to recognize the warning signs in time, mostly during sleep, or for children who cannot administer the injection themselves.

-“This is a small, emergency-event device that can be placed under the skin, where it is ready to act if the patient’s blood sugar drops too low,” said Daniel Anderson, a professor of chemical engineering at MIT and senior author of the study.
+Daniel Anderson, a professor of chemical engineering at MIT and senior author of the study, said, “This is a small, emergency-event device.
+Someone can place it under the skin.
+There, it is ready to act if the patient’s blood sugar drops too low.”
 “Our goal was to build a device that is always ready to protect patients from low blood sugar.”

-The device is also designed to help in situations where patients might not wake up to an alarm from their glucose monitor, or when young patients and those living alone cannot respond quickly enough.
+The device also helps in certain situations.
+For example, patients might not wake up to an alarm from their glucose monitor.
+Young patients or those living alone may also cannot respond quickly enough.
+The device is ready to help in these cases.

-The new device is built with advanced engineering.
-It contains a tiny drug reservoir made using 3D printing technology and is sealed with a special metal called nickel-titanium alloy.
-This metal has a unique property—it changes shape when heated.
+Advanced engineering builds the new device.
+It contains a tiny drug reservoir.
+Engineers made this reservoir using 3D printing technology.
+A special metal called nickel-titanium alloy seals the reservoir.
+This metal has a unique property it changes shape when heated.

 When the device detects low blood sugar or receives a wireless signal from a glucose monitor, a small electric current heats the metal to about 40 degrees Celsius.
 This change causes the metal to curl and open the reservoir, releasing the powdered glucagon into the bloodstream.